kpalang/mirth-transmissionmode-cube30touch/README.md

 ---
 ## Todo
 * More simplifycation
+* Pass trough all fields and allow user to filter from Source Filters
+* Moar settings
+  * Level of Rejected frame data message
 * Implement more stuff from the specification
 * Also should probably definitely move to byte iteration for field values instead of the current Regex...